zivlakmilos/magicbook/README.md

 In SCSS files, you can use `@import` to split up your CSS into separate modules.
 By using different files in each format layout, you can maintain different designs for each of the build formats.

-### Mathjax (disabled by default)
+### Mathjax

+This plugin is **disabled by default**.
 The mathjax plugin allows you to write math equations in markdown, and automatically convert these to MathML to be rendered by Mathjax in the output formats.

 First enable the mathjax plugin, by adding it to your config plugins array.